fork52/Sudoku-Solver/README.md

 ## Credits
 * The primary motivation for building this project came from the video [Python Sudoku Solver - Computerphile](https://youtu.be/G_UYXzGuqvM).
-* For improving the performance of the alorithm, I have been extemsively referring to this awesome book [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/3rd-ed/).
-Will be experimenting with some other heuristics as well as I learn more and updating the code.
+* For improving the performance of the algorithms, I have been extemsively referring to this awesome book [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/3rd-ed/).
+* The pr

+## Future Work

+Will be experimenting with some other heuristics as I learn more and I'll be updating the code.

 ## License
 The repository is licensed under MIT License.

 <!-- Markdown link & img dfn's -->